FuelLabs/fuel-indexer/examples/greetings/README.md

-# hello-world
+# greetings

 A simple program that demonstrates the full Fuel indexer experience.

 ## Usage

-> NOTE: Commands are run from `fuel-indexer/examples/hello-world`
+> NOTE: Commands are run from `fuel-indexer/examples/greetings`

 ### Spin up containers